 Your Enterprise Resource Planning (ERP) solution is the backbone of your business.
 An ERP solution provides visibility to decision-makers, and encourages efficiency and collaboration.
-According to Aberdeen, The Fear of Being Left Out, December 2015, organizations that do not upgrade their ERP may miss out on new technology that could significantly improve their business because the system they have in place today may not be meeting their needs, or may not be able to support the growth and innovation that is key to the organization’s future success.
+Organizations that do not upgrade their ERP may miss out on new technology that could significantly improve their business because the system they have in place today may not be meeting their needs, or may not be able to support the growth and innovation that is key to the organization’s future success.
 An outdated ERP solution can thwart a company’s success, and ultimately lead to organizational failure.

 Following are three signs to look for when considering an ERP System upgrade.

 With today’s increased technology integrations, and an upsurge in mobile, analytics, big data, and social collaboration, it makes sense that companies are looking to further strengthen their ERP investments by migrating to the cloud.
 Cloud-based ERP systems can safeguard and routinely back up critical data and also eliminate hardware and server investments, thereby reducing costs associated with software updates, data storage, and management.
 Data shows that cloud ERP has finally surpassed on-premise solutions in the minds of many organizations.
 Cloud ERP empowers users to access data to improve employee productivity and increase customer service.

 Your Software Lacks Features That Are Becoming Industry Standard